samuelepapa/fit-a-nef/README.md

 ## Acknowledgements and Contributions

-We thank Miltiadis Kofina, and David Romero for the feedback during development.
+We thank [Miltiadis Kofinas](https://mkofinas.github.io/), and David Romero for the feedback during development.